Van Geemen--Sarti involutions and elliptic fibrations on K3 surfaces double cover of $\mathbb{P}^2$: Elliptic fibrations on : existence and equations in case b)

 The rest of this Section is devoted to the proof of the following Proposition \begin{proposition} The fibrations in tables of Section \ref{subsec: existence case b} appear as elliptic fibrations on $X_{(r,22-r,\delta)}$, in the case $m_2=n_2=0$. \end{proposition} \begin{rem} {\rm In the tables of Section \ref{subsec: existence case b} we allow both the fibers of type $I_2$ and of type $III$ as fibers with two components and both the fibers of type $I_1$ and of type $II$ as singular not reducible fibers.
 However, generically all the reducible fibers with two components are of type $I_2$ and all the singular not reducible fibers are of type $I_1$.
 In the following we give examples of elliptic fibrations on $X_{(r,22-r,\delta)}$ without fibers of type $III$ and $II$.
 Of course it is possible that, on the surface $X_{(r,22-r,\delta)},$ there exist elliptic fibrations with fibers of type $III$ and $II$.
-More in general, it is clear that in this section we give explicit examples of an elliptic fibration for each possibility listed in tables of Section \ref{subsec: existence case b}, but it is possible that there exist more then one (non isomorphic) elliptic fibration for each line of these Tables.
-This surely happens in case on $X_{(18,4,0)}$, indeed in \cite{O} it is proved, for example, that there exist 9 non isomorphic elliptic fibrations with reducible fibers $2I_2^*+4I_2$.\erem}\end{rem}
+More in general, it is clear that in this section we give explicit examples of an elliptic fibration for each possibility listed in tables of Section \ref{subsec: existence case b}, but it is possible that there exist more then one (non--isomorphic) elliptic fibration for each line of these Tables.
+This surely happens in case on $X_{(18,4,0)}$, indeed in \cite{O} it is proved, for example, that there exist 9 non--isomorphic elliptic fibrations with reducible fibers $2I_2^*+4I_2$.\erem}\end{rem}

-The sextic we consider is made up of a rational quartic $q$ with 3 double points $A,B,C$ and a conic $c$.
-Up to projective transformation of $\mathbb{P}^2$ the equation of the branch sextic is The pencil of lines through $P:=(0:0:1)\in q\cap c$ gives an elliptic fibration on $X_{(12,10,1)}$ and the reducible fibers are given by the lines of the pencil through $A,B,C$ and the intersection points of $q\cap c$, thus the reducible fibers are $10I_2$.\\
+The sextic we consider is made up of a rational quartic $q$ with 3 double points $Q,R,T$ and a conic $c$.
+Up to projective transformation of $\mathbb{P}^2$ the equation of the branch sextic is The pencil of lines through $P:=(0:0:1)\in q\cap c$ gives an elliptic fibration on $X_{(12,10,1)}$ and the reducible fibers are associated to the lines of the pencil through $Q,R,T$ and through the 7 points in $\{q\cap c\} -\{P\}$, thus the reducible fibers are $10I_2$.\\

+In the tables of the following section notations are the same as in tables of Section \ref{subsec: existence case b}, where the reader can find the list of reducible fibers of each fibration.
+To show the existence (and the equation) of the fibrations listed in tables of Section \ref{subsec: existence case b}, we consider pencils of rational curves through the singular points of the branch sextic $B_{(r,22-r,\delta)}$ described below.
+In the fifth column of the table we list the sections.